The dog picked an idiot for its mark.

-And yet, I was euphoric, having reached the turnaround point of what had been one of the most beautiful hikes of my life in the middle of an adventure-filled visit to one of the “hottest” destinations in the world right now—the Republic of Georgia.
+And yet, I was euphoric, having reached the turnaround point of what had been one of the most beautiful hikes of my life in the middle of an adventure-filled visit to one of the “hottest” destinations in the world right now—the country of Georgia.

 My journey in Georgia began a week earlier, after crossing over from my road trip around its southern neighbor, Armenia.
 What may have ended up as a beautiful road trip did not start out well, as the road from the border entry point we chose (not a popular one given that we were the only car) had more craters than actual roadway.
 After a mind-numbing number of miles pitching up and down (thankfully, we paid extra for an SUV), we realized that Georgia was even more beautiful and scenic than Armenia had been.

 The infrastructure hell ended once we hit the mid-size town of Akhalkalaki, and exiting it, we entered the Georgia everybody raves about—dramatic nature, good food, and well-preserved medieval ruins that make you wonder what took the world so long to fall in love with this place.